Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Learn More

-• Anxiety and phobias are generally experienced as overwhelming, difficult to control, and disruptive of everyday life.
-Those who seek treatment at our clinic often seek support with the following:
+• Anxiety and phobias are generally experienced as overwhelming, difficult to control, fearful thoughts and feelings that are disruptive of everyday life.
+Those who seek treatment at my clinic often seek support with the following:

 • Rumination and difficult-to-control worry about specific or multiple things